-Children will love this book of zoo animals with its eight-color flaps.
+Children will love this book about zoo animals with its eight-color flaps.
 "Big print and spacious pages are the settings of a series of flap-covered pictures, each of which is tidily centered on the page...
 Just right for the ready-to-read."--Bulletin, Center for Children's Books.

-1. Barnyard Dance!
+2. Barnyard Dance!

-Best board books for 1-year-old With twirling pigs, fiddle-playing cows, and other silly barnyard animals, kids will love to sing along with this barnyard crew.
+With twirling pigs, fiddle-playing cows, and other silly barnyard animals, kids will love to sing along with this barnyard crew.
 Set to fun rhyming text.